DatabaseGroup9/ProjectGutenberg_G9/README.md

 # Gutenberg-Geolocation

 ### _Which database engines are used?_ <br>
 - MongoDB (Document-based database).
 Verion 3.4.10.
-DigitalOcean 48 GB.
+Hadware DigitalOcean 48 GB.
 - Neo4J (Graph database).
 Version 3.4.0 (current latest version).
-DigitalOcean 48 GB.
+Hardware DigitalOcean 48 GB.

 _extra:_
 - MySQL (Relational Database).
 Version 5.7.22.
-48 GB
+Hardware 48 GB.

 ### _How data is modeled in the database?_ <br>
 > _Our data model is designed as shown in the ER Diagram, wherein we have 3 collections: Book, Author and City.
 Books can be written by multiple authors and have multiple cities mentioned._